aantron/promise/doc/docs/design.md

 This is because [`Promise.resolve` has a special check][Js.Promise.resolve], for whether its argument is a promise (or any "thenable", `p` in this case).
 If so, `Promise.resolve` takes the value **inside** `p` out, and puts only that value into the final promise.
 If not for this special check, `Promise.resolve` would put the **whole** promise `p` into the final promise.

-The Reason type system has no way to express this special case (most type systems don't), so the type
+The Reason type system has no way to express this special case (most type systems don't), so the type assigned by Reason,

 ```reason
 resolve: Js.Promise.t(int) => Js.Promise.t(Js.Promise.t(int))